sssimhadri/internship-2017/README.md

 # internship-2017
 Packet Capture project for Summer Internship - 2017

-This would be a test commit

-#Monday 7/31
-* git cloned internship-2017 directory

-#Tuesday 8/1
+Problem Statement : create an interface to efficiently capture, store, and search network packets

+Modules :
-* created interface to capture 'lo' packets with header source and dest
+* created an interface to capture packets
-* created makefile for main.c, defines.c, defines.h
+* able to print out the IP address
+*

+Design Diagram :

+Feature List :

+Libraries :
+* pcap.h
+* // add the rest here when done

+Liscense( optional ) :